Michael Ugwu (footballer)

-Michael Ugwu (born 10 January 1999) is a Nigerian footballer who plays for Bohemians 1905 in the Czech First League.
+Michael Ugwu (born 10 January 1999) is a Nigerian footballer who plays for Ústí nad Labem in the Bohemian Football League.

 Career

 Ugwu started his senior career with Bendel Insurance.
-In 2019, he signed for Bohemians 1905 in the Czech First League, where he has made five appearances and scored two goals.
+In 2019, he signed a three-year contract with Czech First League club Bohemians 1905, where he has made five appearances and scored two goals.

+In 2022, Ugwu signed a one-year contract with Czech National Football League club Sellier & Bellot Vlašim.